Adversity quotient

 An adversity quotient (AQ) is a score that measures the ability of a person to deal with adversities in their life.
 As per W Hidayat, the AQ also has an effect on the student's mathematics understandability.
-Hence, it is commonly known as the science of resilience.
 The term was coined by Paul Stoltz in 1997 in his book Adversity Quotient: Turning Obstacles Into Opportunities.
 To quantify the adversity quotient, Stoltz developed an assessment method called the Adversity Response Profile (ARP).